Inter-District Transfer Requests

-Parents/guardians requesting inter-district transfer of students into the Orange Unified School District must first obtain a release from their district of residence.
-The release should be taken to the school the parent/guardian wishes the student to attend.
-The school will verify the availability of space in the school, and/or program requested, and notifies the parent/guardian of the status of their request.
+Parents/legal guardians requesting an Inter-District Transfer into the Orange Unified School District must first obtain a signed release from their district of residence.
+The release should be taken to the school the parent/legal guardian wishes the student to attend.
+The school will verify the availability of space in the school and/or program requested and notify the parent/legal guardian of the status of their request.
 School sites will forward the request to the office of Student and Community Services and requests will be processed.

-Parents/guardians requesting inter-district transfer of students to a school outside the District must first obtain a release from the Orange Unified School District.
+Parents/legal guardians requesting an Inter-District Transfer to a school outside the District must first obtain a release from the Orange Unified School District.
 The release should be taken to the receiving school or district, which will be responsible for notifying the parent guardian of the status of their request.

-- To meet a child's special mental or physical health needs as certified by a physician, school psychologist or other appropriate school personnel.
+- To meet the student's special mental or physical health needs as certified by a physician, school psychologist or other appropriate school personnel.

-- When a student has a sibling(s) attending school in the receiving District, to avoid splitting the family's attendance.
+- When the student has a sibling(s) attending school in the receiving District, to avoid splitting the family's attendance.

-- To allow a student to complete a school year when his/her parents/guardians have moved out of the District during that year.
+- To allow the student to complete a school year when his/her parents/legal guardians have moved out of the District during that year.

-- To allow students to remain with a class graduating that year from an elementary, junior or senior high school.
+- To allow the student to remain with a class graduating that year from an elementary, middle or high school.

-- To let seniors attend the same school they attended as juniors, even if their families moved out of the district during the junior year.
+- To allow seniors attend the same school they attended as juniors, and juniors attend the same school they attended as sophomores.

-- When the parent/guardian provides written evidence that, the family will be moving to the district in the immediate future and would like the student to start the year in the District.
+- When the parent/legal guardian provides written evidence that, the family will be moving into the District in the immediate future and would like the student to start the year in the District.

 When there is valid interest in a particular educational program not offered in the District of residence.